riparian pasture practices

 Riparian areas respond relatively quickly to management changes.
 Those in need of help have limited woody vegetation regeneration (cottonwood, green ash, box elder, wild plum, willow, chokecherry, etc.) and eroded banks with deeply incised channels along seasonal and permanent streams.

-• Alternative water sources will also be eligible for 50 percent cost-share, up to $5,000, if the riparian area was the main source of water.
+• Alternative water sources will also be eligible for 50 percent cost-share if the riparian area was the main source of water.
 Priority will be given to projects where the landowner is interested in managed grazing on the adjacent uplands as well.

-Cooperating landowners are responsible for the installation and maintenance of fencing projects and agree to develop a managed grazing system with GFP using USDA-NRCS stocking rate guidelines.
+Cooperating landowners are responsible for the installation and maintenance of fencing projects.

 For more information, please contact a GFP habitat biologist.